 It’s fairly simple actually.
 The receptors for this cortisol/melatonin cycle are mostly in the eyes.
 Paleolithic man never had to deal with blue light after sunset; it just didn’t exist.
 They spent all day outside, soaking up natural light from the sun, and at night they had the light of the moon, the stars, and later, campfires, which give out no blue light.
 We can trick our bodies though.
 If you wear glasses with orange coloured lenses such as Blublockers after sunset to cut blue light, and maybe get an app called f.lux to dim the computer screen and take out blue light at sunset, this will do a lot to reset melatonin production.
 In this way, the TV and computer become your “campfires”.
 You will immediately feel a huge improvement in your sleep patterns.
 Better still, ditch the lights and screens altogether and light candles at sunset.
 Just try it!
 It becomes so natural that if somebody switches on a light it feels like a horrible assault.
 Don’t go to bed late though – use that melatonin for a restful night’s sleep and go to bed when you are sleepy – listen to the body.
 At least be in bed by 11pm.
 Bear in mind the skin also reacts to light – there are circadian clocks in all our cells – so keep the bedroom dark.
 When you get up, go outside, watch the sun rise – barefoot preferably to earth yourself at the same time.
 Get that cortisol pumping.
 Don’t miss this out.
 It can make all the difference to the effectiveness of cutting the blue light in the evening.

 This is about as far as a lot of people go, and even then they usually get it wrong.
 They turn to vegetarianism, or veganism or even raw diets and juicing.
 I know – I made those mistakes.
 I won’t bang on about whether we are vegetarian or not – I covered that in my last blog HERE, but no, we aren’t.
-Eventually most people who have autoimmune problems, if they are looking down the right path, come across the paleo diet.
+Eventually most people who have autoimmune problems, if they are looking down the right path, come across the carnivore diet.
 However, not only is it often misunderstood, but your basic paleo diet, huge as the improvement is over a junk food or grain and dairy based diet, just isn’t enough to shift an established disease.
 While on the subject of grains, even though we all know these days that they strip the gut of its good bacteria, act like sugars in the system and cause inflammation with their glutens etc, these problems might not even be the worst of their “evils”.
 These days they are often treated with potassium bromate.
 Bromine displaces iodine, which causes all sorts of problems including cancer and interferes with hydration.
 So, you’re on a good high fat/low carb paleo diet and you’re still ill.
 What to do?
 Well, look into the other factors in this post, but as far as diet goes, here are a few ideas… Giving up grains, sugars, dairy, pulses and nightshades, great improvements that they are, just isn’t enough.
 What most people miss is that 50 years ago we wouldn’t have had to be so strict with diet as we do today now we face so many other problems.
 Escalating environmental factors demand more radical diet considerations.
 I missed this crucial gem of wisdom for a long time.
 These days to have any chance of reversing something serious, you really need to be in nutritional ketosis, at least in the winter, especially in the northern hemisphere where vitamin D from the sun is scarce and we are designed to eat a lot less carbohydrate.